Shreyojit/GCP-Devops-Scalable-Project/README.md

 Deploying a Node.js Application to GKE Using Terraform and GitHub Actions This guide walks you through the process of deploying a simple Node.js application to Google Kubernetes Engine (GKE) using Terraform and GitHub Actions.

-Table of Contents
+🚀 Table of Contents
-Create a Simple Node.js/Express Application
+1. 🛠️ Create a Simple Node.js/Express Application
+Kickstart your journey by building a simple yet powerful Node.js application using Express!

-Write Dockerfile for the Application
+2. 🐳 Write Dockerfile for the Application
+Containerize your app like a pro with a sleek and efficient Dockerfile.

-Write Terraform Scripts for GKE Cluster, Deployment, and Service
+3. 🌐 Write Terraform Scripts for GKE Cluster, Deployment, and Service Unleash the power of Infrastructure as Code with Terraform to provision a GKE cluster, deploy your app, and set up services.

-Set Up GitHub OIDC Authentication with GCP
+4. 🔐 Set Up GitHub OIDC Authentication with GCP
+Secure your deployments with GitHub OIDC and GCP Workload Identity Federation—no more hardcoded credentials!

-Create a GCS Bucket for Terraform State
+5. 📦 Create a GCS Bucket for Terraform State
+Store your Terraform state securely in a Google Cloud Storage (GCS) bucket.

-Add Secrets to GitHub Repository
+6. 🔑 Add Secrets to GitHub Repository
+Keep your sensitive information safe by adding secrets like GCP_PROJECT_ID and GCP_TF_STATE_BUCKET to your GitHub repository.

-Write GitHub Actions Workflow
+7. 🤖 Write GitHub Actions Workflow
+Automate your deployments with a GitHub Actions CI/CD pipeline—build, test, and deploy with ease!

-Deploy the Application
+8. 🚀 Deploy the Application
+Push your code and watch the magic happen as your app gets deployed to GKE automatically.

-Clean Up Resources
+9. 🧹 Clean Up Resources
+Don’t forget to clean up!
+Use Terraform to destroy all resources and keep your GCP environment tidy.

+🌟 Get ready to build, deploy, and scale like never before! 🌟

 <p>
 <img src="https://raw.githubusercontent.com/tush-tr/tush-tr/master/res/docker.gif" height="36" width="36" >